By Lee Devin and Gina Pisasale

 The tradition has developed some fairly rigid conventions of plotting, casting and story.
 Here are some of the familiar elements that audiences at People’s Light have come to relish:

-- The Dame: a boisterous yet benevolent matriarch played by a man in drag
+- The Dame: a boisterous yet benevolent matriarch played by a man in a fabulous dress

 - A hero (sometimes played by a woman); a heroine; and a stock villain